Meet Anne & Paul

 After moving to Arizona, she volunteered for the AZ Game and Fish Department with many others who assisted with desert bighorn sheep relocation and pronghorn relocation projects.
 While in AZ she also served on the Board of Directors for the Arizona Falconer’s Association.

 Anne’s experience with raptors includes 12 years of capturing, banding, and studying wild raptors during the spring migration at Braddock Bay in Hilton, New York.
 She served as the Vice President of Braddock Bay Raptor Research and director of banding operations for twelve years.
-She has also led educational programs with non-releasable raptors for many years and is a general falconer.
+She has also led educational programs with non-releasable raptors for many years and is a Master Eagle Falconer.

 Paul Schnell acquired his first raptor in 1971 – 51 years ago – a tiercel American Kestrel, at age 12 and thus began his life’s work with raptors, conservation, and education.
 He credits his artistic and creative dad Willard, a talented GM tool and die maker, and his generous, supportive grandmother Hilda as the two earliest pillars in his development and love of the outdoors.

 In the decades ahead Paul became an ardent and passionate spokesman for wildlife, environmental awareness, and human population reduction.
 He remains one of the very few naturalists today that courageously speaks out against pervasive human overpopulation and illegal immigration in the U.S. and abroad.

 As we head toward a chaotic 8 billion, population growth is still adding 80 million more mouths per year and is entirely responsible for the present 6th Extinction that occurs from eating up the capital of water, minerals, wood, wilderness, etc. to sustain one species at the expense of all others: humans.